thanhtungvudata/thanhtungvudata.github.io/index.md

 author_profile: true
 ---
 🌟 **About Me**
-- Versatile Skill Set: 4+ years in Applied Machine Learning, Generative AI, and Optimization.
+- **Versatile Skill Set**: 4+ years in Applied Machine Learning, Generative AI, and Optimization.
-- Analytical Excellence: Highly skilled in solving complex problems scientifically and engineeringly.
+- **Analytical Excellence**: Highly skilled in solving complex problems scientifically and engineeringly.
-- ollaborative Strength: Adaptive and effective in cross‑functional, multicultural team environments to achieve shared goals.
+- **Collaborative Strength**: Adaptive and effective in cross‑functional, multicultural team environments to achieve shared goals.
-- Team Building Experience: Mentored 5 PhD candidates from technical growth to applying research in real‑world solutions.
+- **Team Building Experience**: Mentored 5 PhD candidates from technical growth to applying research in real‑world solutions.
-- Research Excellence: PhD in Applied Machine Learning and Optimization, with a strong publication record.
+- **Research Excellence**: PhD in Applied Machine Learning and Optimization, with a strong publication record.
 - Received Australian Global Talent Permanent Residency.
 - Received more than AU$120K worth of cash for academic scholarships and awards.